RHCyber-Security-Inst/RH-Shodan-Eye/README.md

 # Install RH-Shodan Eye on linux:
 ****

-cd RH-Shodan-Eye
+cd rh-shodan-eye
 pip3 install -r requirements.txt
-chmod +x rh_shodan.py
 ****

 # How to use RH-Shodan Eye
+chmod +x rh_shodan.py
 python3 rh_shodan.py

 (You will be asked for a Shodan API key)